Car insurance companies are slow to embrace new technology.

 Dash cams start well under $100.
 Most record hours of video in a continuous loop, with recent video replacing older footage, when the car is started.
 Fancier cameras can record even when the car is off – triggered by motion sensors – or come with GPS sensors that overlay the time, speed and location.
 Some offer two-way video of the road ahead and of the driver and passengers inside the car.

-A dash camera car insurance discount is not yet offered in the U.S., so it can’t directly affect your premium, but there are advantages to placing one, or more, dashboard cameras in your vehicle.
+Until the New York Bill passes or an car insurance company steps up and offers a discount on its own, a dash camera car insurance discount isn't available in the U.S., so it can’t directly affect your premium, but there are advantages to placing one, or more, dashboard cameras in your vehicle.
 And some of the benefits indirectly affect your premium, which in turn helps keep your car insurance rates down.
 (See "What you need to know about dash cams.")

 While merely owning a dash cam may not lower your car insurance rates, the footage that the camera provides may turn out invaluable in certain situations.